 Separate the cabbage leaves using your hands, being very careful not to break them, they serve the purpose of taco shell much better when whole.

-Scoop out the beef & veggies mixture in each cabbage leaf, topping it off with the diced tomato, guacamole, aioli and fresh cilantro.
+Scoop out the beef & veggies mixture in each cabbage leaf, topping it off with the diced tomato, guacamole, chipotle mayo and fresh cilantro.